Asia Pacific Wire & Cable (NASDAQ:APWC) Coverage Initiated at StockNews.com

-StockNews.com began coverage on shares of Asia Pacific Wire & Cable (NASDAQ:APWC – Free Report) in a report released on Saturday morning.
-The brokerage issued a hold rating on the stock.
+StockNews.com initiated coverage on shares of Asia Pacific Wire & Cable (NASDAQ:APWC – Get Free Report) in a research report issued on Sunday.
+The firm set a “hold” rating on the stock.

 Asia Pacific Wire & Cable Stock Performance

-Asia Pacific Wire & Cable (NASDAQ:APWC – Get Free Report) last released its quarterly earnings data on Tuesday, January 2nd.
+Asia Pacific Wire & Cable (NASDAQ:APWC – Get Free Report) last issued its earnings results on Tuesday, January 2nd.
 The company reported $0.05 earnings per share for the quarter.
-The company had revenue of $100.73 million for the quarter.
+The firm had revenue of $100.73 million during the quarter.

 Asia Pacific Wire & Cable Company Profile